emj365/recorder.as/README.md

 # reorder.as

-An AS3 application for recording audio in web browser that can return the MP3 data with the Base64 encoding.
+An AS3 application for recording audio in web browser that can return the MP3 data in Base64 encoding.

 ## Diagrams: